-Evidently, measurements with the butanol-based CPC unveiled a profound difference between the counting efficiencies of different seed particles (see Fig. 2a).
-Although the 50 % cutoff diameters of Ag, $C{15}H{24}O_x$ and $(NH_4)2SO_4$ seeds show smaller differences of up to almost 1 nm and are centered around 6.5 nm, the curve for NaCl seeds is clearly even more detached from the other seeds and located at larger mobility diameters.
+Evidently, measurements with the butanol-based CPC unveiled a profound difference between the counting efficiencies of 115 different seed particles (s.
+Fig. 2a).
+While the 50 % cutoff diameters of Ag, $C{15}H{24}O_x$ and $(NH_4)2SO_4$ seeds show smaller differences of up to almost 1 nm and are centered around 6.5 nm, the curve for NaCl seeds is clearly even more detached from the other seeds and located at larger mobility diameters.
 Furthermore, the observed shift is connected to a notable flattening of the curve's slope.
 As can be also seen from data presented in Table 1, the 50 % cutoff diameter for NaCl seeds is located at approximately 10 nm.
-These findings corroborate with the results previously presented for butanol-based CPCs in Wlasits et al. (2020).
+These findings corroborate with the results previously presented for butanol-based CPCs in Wlasits et

+- 120 al. (2020).
 The same set of measurements was repeated using the propylene glycol-based A30.
-It is crucial to note that the corresponding counting efficiencies do not exhibit any significant differences (see Fig. 2b).
-We hypothesize that these conspicuous discrepancies between the CPCs derive from a combination of the following two conditions: (1) non-optimized supersaturation conditions in the butanol-based CPC and (2) more favorable interactions between vapor molecules and seed particles in the case of the propylene glycol-based CPC.
-Unlike the 50% cutoff diameters corresponding to the use of butanol, the cutoff diameters for any of the seed particles are centered around 5.8 nm in the case of the propylene glycolbased CPC.
+It is crucial to note that the corresponding counting efficiencies do not exhibit any significant differences (s.
+Fig. 2b).
+These conspicuous discrepancies between the two identically constructed CPCs must be attributed to changes related to the working fluids in use.
+We hypothesize that these conspicuous discrepancies between the CPCs derive from a combination of the following two conditions: 1) non-optimized supersaturation conditions in the butanol-based CPC; 2) more favorable interactions between - 125 vapor molecules and seed particles in case of the propylene glycol-based CPC.
+Unlike the 50 % cutoff diameters corresponding to the use of butanol, the cutoff diameters for any of the seed particles are centered around 5.8 nm in case of the propylene glycol-based CPC.
 However, counting efficiencies of approximately 0.95 are reached at around 20 nm in both cases.

-Figure 2 also allows for comparison of measured data to calculated transmission efficiencies of particles within the CPC.
-Following Stolzenburg and McMurry (1991), the counting efficiency of a CPC (η{CPC} , the assessed quantity by our experimental setup) at a certain particle diameter (d_p) is given by where η{sam} refers to the sampling efficiency, η{act} is the fraction of particles activated in the condenser and η{det} denotes the fraction of particles detected in the optics block of the CPC.
-Since the counting efficiency is influenced by losses in the sampling system, diffusional losses along the particles' path from the CPC inlet to the condenser were assessed (solid lines in Fig. 2).
-These calculations revealed that the shape of the measured counting efficiencies cannot solely arise from diffusional losses within the instrument; that is, the propylene glycol-based A30 does not lose its composition dependence just because it achieves unity activation efficiency for all particles.
-Theoretical transmission efficiencies start agreeing fairly well with measured data for larger seed particles having diameters of around 9 and 14 nm, for the butanol- and propylene glycol-based CPC, respectively.
-The results of additional calculations outlining the combined effect of theoretical activation curves and expected losses arising from diffusion are presented in Fig. S2 in the Supplement and reproduce the shape of the actually measured counting efficiency curves remarkably well.
-Diffusional losses with an effective length of 2.6 times the design values would be required to achieve similar diffusion-loss-limited cutoffs, but in that case the (design-identical) butanol counting efficiency curves could not have the same shape as measured, and plateau values of the propylene glycol-based A30 should also be smaller (see Fig. S3).
+Figure 2 also allows for comparison of measured data to calculated transmission efficiencies of particles within in the CPC.
+Following Stolzenburg and McMurry (1991), the counting efficiency of a CPC (η{CPC} , the assessed quantity by our experimental where η{sam} refers to the sampling efficiency, η{act} is the fraction of particles activated in the condenser and η{det} denotes the fraction of particles detected in the optics block of the CPC.
+Since the counting efficiency is influenced by losses in the sampling system, diffusional losses along the particles' path from the CPC inlet to the condenser were assessed (solid lines in